 Treatment for Abscess and Fistula

-Perianal/perirectal abscess and the chronic form of an abscess, a fistula (a tunnel under the skin that produces infected drainage) are common conditions.
-Sometimes they are the result of inflammatory bowel disease, but more often they’re not the result of any concerning underlying condition.
+Perianal/perirectal abscess and the chronic form of an abscess, a fistula (a tunnel under the skin that produces infected drainage), are common conditions.
+Still, no one ever talks about them :-).
+Sometimes, they are the result of inflammatory bowel disease, but more often, they’re not the result of any concerning underlying condition.
 Painful swelling around the anus is a signal that you may have developed an abscess, and you should seek immediate medical attention.
-Jeffrey Sternberg, MD, specializes in treating diseases of the colon and gastrointestinal tract.
-For expert care, call The Sternberg Clinic in San Francisco, or book an appointment online today.
+For expert care, call us for an appointment.

-Perianal abscess occur in many people with no obvious risk factors.
-Certain factors however may increase one’s chance of developing an abscess and that abscess becoming more serious.
+Perianal abscesses occur in many people with no obvious risk factors.
+Certain factors, however, may increase one’s chance of developing an abscess and becoming more serious.
 These factors are:

 What is a fistula?

-What is the treatment for an anal abscess or fistula?
+What is the treatment for a perianal abscess?

-Dr. Sternberg numbs the area and drains the pus from the abscess right in the office.
-This shouldn’t be a terrible experience and you will feel better almost immediately.
-Dr. Sternberg may prescribe an antibiotic to aid in treating your infection.
+I will numb the area and drain the infected material from the abscess in the office.
+This shouldn’t be a terrible experience; you will feel better immediately.
+Most of the time, antibiotics are not required after the abscess is drained.
 You should be able to get back to your normal activities within a few days.

-Read more patient tips for preparing and recovering from general surgery, colorectal surgery, colonoscopy, or the removal of lumps and bumps.
+Read more patient tips for preparing and recovering from general surgery, colorectal surgery, or removing lumps and bumps.

 AnoRectal Post Op Instructions